jacoblindev/vllm-calculator/tasks/tasks-code-base-refactoring.md

 * `src/components/ModelSelector.test.js` - To be updated for Pinia integration.
 * `src/components/ConfigurationOutput.vue` - To be refactored to read from the Pinia store.
 * `src/components/VRAMChart.vue` - To be refactored to read from the Pinia store.

+### Layout Components

 * `src/components/layout/` - New directory for layout components.
-* `src/components/layout/TheHeader.vue` - New component for the site header.
+* `src/components/layout/TheHeader.vue` - New component for the site header and navigation.
+* `src/components/layout/TheHeader.test.js` - Unit tests for the header component.
 * `src/components/layout/TheFooter.vue` - New component for the site footer.
 * `src/components/HeroSection.vue` - New component for the introductory section.
 * `src/components/ConfigurationSummary.vue` - New component for the results dashboard.
 * `src/components/DebugPanel.vue` - New component for the debugging section.

 ## Notes